com-480-data-visualization/Team37/README.md

 > - Show some basic statistics and get insights about the data

 #### EDA: Pre-processing
+You can find the notebook in the path: Team37/src/eda/EDA.ipynb

 The data is already clean and easy to load and manipulate.
 One challenge is that the dataset is quite large, owing mostly to the number of product categories (~5000).